 HOW CAN I STAY WELL?

 Good hygiene is key, similar to other viral preventions.
 The CDC recommends you wash your hands often with soap and water for at least 20 seconds.
 If soap and water are not available, have a hand sanitizer readily accessible with at least 60 percent alcohol content.
 Furthermore, it is imperative you do not touch your eyes, nose, or mouth with unwashed hands.

 Consider using non-contact methods of greeting to avoid handshaking, and make sure high-touch surface—doorknobs, tables, desks, handrails, countertops, toilets, light switches, handles, faucets, sinks, phones, and keyboards—receive proper disinfecting regularly.

-Lastly, stay home if you are sick or have a sick family member living with you to avoid exposing others to illnesses.
+Lastly, stay home if you are sick or have a sick family member living with you to avoid exposing others to illnesses

-SHOULD I WEAR PERSONAL PROTECTIVE EQUIPMENT (PPE)?
+SHOULD I WEAR A MASK?